Sibling relationship

 Siblings play a unique role in one another's lives that simulates the companionship of parents as well as the influence and assistance of friends.
 Because siblings often grow up in the same household, they have a large amount of exposure to one another, like other members of the immediate family.
 However, though a sibling relationship can have both hierarchical and reciprocal elements, this relationship tends to be more egalitarian and symmetrical than with family members of other generations.
 Furthermore, sibling relationships often reflect the overall condition of cohesiveness within a family.

 Siblings normally spend more time with each other during their childhood than they do with parents or anyone else; they trust and cherish each other, so betrayal by one sibling could cause problems for that person physically as well as mentally and emotionally.
 Sibling relationships are often the longest-lasting relationship in individuals' lives.

 Cultural differences

 The content and context of sibling relationships varies between cultures.
 In industrialized cultures, sibling relationships are typically discretionary.
 People are encouraged to stay in contact and cooperate with their brothers and sisters, but this is not an obligation.
 Older siblings in these cultures are sometimes given responsibilities to watch over a younger sibling, but this is only occasional, with parents taking on the primary role of caretaker.
 In contrast, close sibling relationships in nonindustrialized cultures are often obligatory, with strong cultural norms prompting cooperation and close proximity between siblings.
-In India, the brother-sister sibling relationship is so cherished that a festival is held in observance called Raksha Bandhan.
-At this celebration, the sister presents the brother with a woven bracelet to show their lasting bond even when they have raised their own families.
-These cultures also extend caregiving roles to older siblings, who are constantly expected to watch over younger siblings.
+In India, the brother-sister sibling relationship is celebrated in a festival called Raksha Bandhan.
+At this event, the sister presents the brother with a woven bracelet to show their lasting bond even when they have raised their own families.